sapir1779/learn-to-steer-page/README.md

 ## 🤝 Contributing

-Feel free to customize and improve this template for your own projects!
+This template is based on the original Nerfies project page.
+Feel free to customize and improve it for your own projects!

 ## 📄 License

-This template is open source and available under the MIT License.
+This template uses the same license as the original Nerfies project page (Creative Commons Attribution-ShareAlike 4.0 International License).